nurshafiqa/Cloud-Security-Labs-IKB42603-Lab-0/LAB 0/Lab0_Environment_Setup.md

 ## Environment Summary

 The following software and tools were prepared successfully.
-Supporting screenshots are stored in the `Evidence/` folder.
+Supporting screenshots are stored in the `evidence lab0/` folder.

 | Component | Verification command | Evidence file |
 | --- | --- | --- |